kaueerocha/Salsicha-Voadeira/README.md

-# Salsicha-Voadeira
+# Sausage vs burguer

-Flying Salsage is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.
+Sausage vs burguer is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.

 This game was made using SDL 1.2 and C